agude/agude.github.io/_drafts/2023-05-29-claude_sat_analogies.md

   better?
 A small test of Anthropic's Claude LLM.
 image: /files/sat2vec/00225-2672697451-impressionistic_painting,_four_men_studying_at_a_desk,_smoking,_looking_over_papers,_window_in_the_background.png
 image_alt: >
-  An impressionistic painting based on "Night Before the Exam" by Leonid Pasternak, generated with Stable Diffusion using img2img from the original.
+  An impressionistic painting based on 'Night Before the Exam' by Leonid Pasternak, generated with Stable Diffusion using img2img from the original.
   The painting shows four students sitting around a kitchen table studying for a exam.
 Prompt: Impressionistic painting, four men studying at a desk,